NetBrainAPI/NetBrain-Data-Retrieve-API-R12.3/Google Cloud Platform/Google DataProc Cluster/Google Monitoring Metrics Data/cluster_hdfs_unhealthy_blocks.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is used to Indicates the number of unhealthy blocks inside the cluster.
+The API indicates the number of unhealthy blocks inside the cluster.

 It leverages the GCP Cloud monitoring to fetch metrics of GCP resources via the GCP RESTful API.